shadabtanjeed/HospiLink/README.md

 ## HospiLink
 A comprehensive Hospital Management System built with Django, designed to streamline hospital operations by connecting patients, doctors, and receptionists in a unified platform.

+You can try out the application here: https://hospilink.onrender.com

 ## Features
 ### For Patients
 - Appointment Management: Book, modify, and cancel appointments with doctors